MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/provide-feedback.md

 # Provide feedback in the Dynamics 365 Remote Assist mobile app

 Technicians can provide feedback or make requests directly in the Dynamics 365 Remote Assist mobile app.
-Providing in-app feedback is the best way for the Dynamics 365 Remote Assist mobile team to troubleshoot your issue because we can use your applications logs to see if there is an issue on our side.
+Providing in-app feedback is the best way for the Dynamics 365 Remote Assist mobile team to troubleshoot your issue because we can use your application's log files to see if there is an issue that we can address.
 The Dynamics 365 Remote Assist mobile team values your feedback and strives to make significant improvements to the app.

 >[!Note]
 > Dynamics 365 Remote Assist mobile users can also provide feedback to our team in the [Dynamics 365 Community Forum](https://community.dynamics.com/365/remoteassist) for Dynamics 365 Remote Assist or in the [Dynamics 365 Application Ideas](https://experience.dynamics.com/ideas/categories/list/?category=81a97e52-9c54-e911-a963-000d3a4f33c1&forum=4323c621-52bc-e811-a975-000d3a1bec70) for Remote Assist mobile.